OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/performance-improvement.md

 You can try to replace the OpenSilver controls with the html elements and use css+javascript to style them, so they look/work like the original controls.
 This requires more works and html/css/js knowledge, but the performance gain will be very huge (like 30x better performance in some cases).

 It can be done for `ComboBox`, `TextBox`, etc. See https://github.com/OpenSilver/OpenSilver.ControlsKit/ or controls in `CSHTML5.Native.Html.Controls` namespace.

-## Use SVG instead of XAML images

-Currently, `Shape` controls like `Line`, `Path`, `Polygon` and so on are being rendered via html canvas, and it is quite slow.
-Try to replace them either by creating SVG images or converting XAML to SVG.
-Use `HtmlPresenter` control to place SVG inside it.

-Use a tool like Inkscape to open XAML and then save it as Plain SVG.
-But be aware that you might need to correct the converted SVG manually, especially if the image is complex.

 ## Use Progressive Rendering